 Age-related concerns with anesthesia

 Pet parents commonly wonder, “Is my dog too old for anesthesia?” or “Is my dog too old for surgery?”
-Some conditions like heart disease in dogs, liver disease, or kidney disease are more common in older animals.
+Some conditions like heart disease in dogs, kidney disease, or liver disease in dogs are more common in older animals.
 However, if your veterinarian is aware of these conditions, he or she can often still find a safe anesthetic protocol for your dog.

 If you have questions about how your dog would do with anesthesia, your veterinary team is your best resource.
 They can advise you on whether they feel that the anesthetic plan can be safely modified to meet your dog’s needs.
 If your dog has a more complicated case, your vet may also refer you to a facility that has a board-certified veterinary anesthesiologist and/or a veterinary dentist on staff.